SheikhIrtiza/book_recommendation_system/README.md

 **Book Recommendation System**

-**Overview**

-This project is a book recommendation system using Streamlit for the user interface and singular value decomposition (SVD) for generating recommendations based on book ratings.

-**Features**

-Navigation: Sidebar allows switching between the Home and Recommendations pages.
+**Description**

+The Book Recommendation System is an intelligent application that provides personalized book recommendations based on user-book ratings using singular value decomposition (SVD).
+Users can interact with the system through an intuitive interface powered by Streamlit and explore recommendations, visualizations, and feedback options.

+**Key Features:**

-Book Recommendations: Get personalized book recommendations by entering a book ID and specifying the number of recommendations.
+Book Recommendations: Users can input a book ID and receive personalized recommendations for similar books.

-Visualizations: Displays a user-book matrix heatmap and rating distribution plots using Altair and Seaborn.
+Data Visualizations: Interactive visualizations, including a user-book matrix heatmap and rating distributions, offer insights into the dataset.

-Feedback: Users can submit feedback via the sidebar.

-**Setup Instructions**

-*Clone the repository and install the required dependencies:*

-1. git clone (repo url)
+SVD-powered Recommendations: The system uses SVD to generate recommendations based on the similarity between user-book interactions.

+How to Start the Service
+To set up the Book Recommendation System, follow these steps:

+1. Install Requirements
+Install the required Python packages by running the following command in your terminal:

-2. pip install -r requirements.txt
+pip install -r requirements.txt

-Place the datasets (Books.csv, Ratings.csv, Users.csv) in the root directory.
+3. Run the Service

-Run the Streamlit app:
+Start the Streamlit service using the following command:

-3. **streamlit run main.py**
+streamlit run main.py
+The service will be accessible at http://localhost:8501.

+Customizable Interface

+The system offers a user-friendly and customizable interface, allowing users to navigate between pages, explore recommendations, and interact with data visualizations.

 Files

-main.py: Main Streamlit app that loads data, generates recommendations, and displays visualizations.
+main.py: Main Streamlit application that handles the interface and displays recommendations.

-utils.py: Helper functions for loading data, computing SVD, and generating visualizations.
+utils.py: Contains functions for data loading, preprocessing, SVD calculation, and visualizations.

+Feedback

+Feedback submitted by users will be saved in a feedback.txt file for future analysis and improvements.

 Data Sources

+The application uses the following datasets:

-Books.csv: Contains book details.
+Books.csv: Contains book information like title and author.

-Ratings.csv: Contains user-book ratings.

-Users.csv: Contains user data.

-Key Functions in utils.py

-load_data(): Loads book, user, and rating data.
+Ratings.csv: User-book rating data.

-preprocess_data(): Prepares the user-book matrix.

-compute_svd(): Applies SVD to the user-book matrix.

-similar_books(): Finds books similar to the selected one.

-visualize_user_book_matrix_altair(): Displays a heatmap using Altair.

-seaborn_plot(): Plots the distribution of book ratings.

-**Feedback**

-User feedback is saved locally in feedback.txt
+Users.csv: Information about the users who have rated the books.

+With the Book Recommendation System, users can easily find new books based on their preferences and explore insightful data visualizations to understand the recommendation process.